sizsan/Bookly/README.md

 ## Design Documentation
 ### Design Process
 ### User Stories
+    US1 - As a User I can Post an Advert for my chosen book.
+    US2 - As a User I can search for a specfic book.
+    US3 - As a User I can view a list of books availbe for sale.
+    US4 - As a User I can order a book.
+    US5 - As a User I can add photos to my adverts.
+    US6 - As a Seller I can delete my Adverts

 ### Unified Modeling Language (UML) Diagram
 ### Wireframes
 ### Database Entity Relationship Diagrams
 ## Planning Process
     To Plan this we used trello and daily meetups to enure everyone was up to date and knew what there task for the day was.
 ### Project plan & timeline